vasiltatarov/Street-Workout/README.md

 - Implement a chat where all registered users can exchange messages.
 - Implement Administration on SupplementCategories, Sports, BodyParts, Goals ...
 - Fix Footer.
-- Use TempData for success message after added new entity.
-- Impelement searching in supplements.
 - Add latest supplements in home page.
 - Test Routing and Logic of the controllers.